-At Port Huron Hospital, the cardiology team will utilize a wide variety of state of the art technologies and proven test to diagnosis cardiac rhythm disorders.
+At McLaren Port Huron, the cardiology team will utilize a wide variety of state of the art technologies and proven test to diagnosis cardiac rhythm disorders.
 Through testing we are able to locate the source of electrical disturbances in the heart and provide precise treatment and improved outcomes.

 These tests include: